Satisfactory Academic Progress

 Students that have exceeded the 150% timeframe will be considered for an extension of aid eligibility if there has been a stop out period of three years or greater.
 A degree audit will be run to determine the courses still required for the degree and that number will be taken by 150% as the maximum number of hours to be funded at Western Wyoming Community College.

 Western Wyoming Community College has an appeal procedure for students who fail to make satisfactory academic progress.
-Students may appeal in writing to the financial aid office.
-The student should understand the SAP for their individual aid and when subsequent grades place him/her in Aid Suspension.
-It is not the responsibility of the Financial Aid Office to notify the students, although we make every effort to do so.
+The student should understand the SAP requirements for their individual aid and when subsequent grades may place him/her in Aid Suspension.
+It is not the responsibility of the Financial Aid Office to notify the students, although Western Wyoming Community College makes every effort to do so.
 Furthermore, it is the responsibility of the student to notify the Financial Aid Office when conditions have been met to again receive financial aid (generally a successful semester at the student's expense) or to initiate an appeal.
+A SAP status may automatically return a satisfactory status when the next semester’s SAP measurement is processed.

 Students are provided with detailed information on SAP when their financial aid is awarded.

-Western Wyoming Community College students must appeal using the Student Verification and Appeal Portal to the Financial Aid Director.
+Western Wyoming Community College students must appeal using the Student Verification and Appeal Portal.
+Appeals are directed to the Financial Aid Director for review.
 The appeal form that a student must fill out details their academic plan for the academic year.
 They must accompany the form with a letter explaining the extenuating circumstances which prevented their ability to meet the SAP standards and also any documentation (medical, legal, etc.) that would substantiate their case.
 Examples of mitigating circumstances by which an appeal might be approved include a family member's death, illness, living conditions not conducive to academic success which are out of the student's control, etc.

 The Financial Aid Review Board is made up of the Financial Aid Officer, Vice President for Student Services, two Professional/Administrative employees and two faculty members.
-In the event that an appeal is denied by the FA Director, the student has the option of meeting with the FARB.
+In the event that an appeal is denied by the FA Director, the student has the option of meeting with the Financial Aid Review Board (FARB).
 The student appears in person or via conference call and explains that circumstances surrounding their failure to meet the institution's SAP standards.
-The FARB has the authority to override the Director's decision of denial in such cases.
-Students can meet only once with the FARB during their time at Western Wyoming Community College.
+The Financial Aid Review Board (FARB) has the authority to override the Director's decision of denial in such cases.
+Students can meet only once with the Financial Aid Review Board (FARB) during their time at Western Wyoming Community College.

 Additional information may sometimes be required to document the mitigating circumstances surrounding a satisfactory academic progress appeal; therefore, forms of acceptable documentation that may be submitted in support of an appeal include but are not limited to: